Best holiday rental deals in Maui

 Holiday Home Availability Information in Maui

 The availability graph shows the percentage of available rentals in Maui.
-The week with the highest booking rate is in December (22/12 - 29/12).
-Only 6 of the rentals are still available.
-It is easier to find a rental in a week of July (27/07 - 03/08), as only 18% of the accommodations are booked.
+The week with the highest booking rate is in February (09/02 - 16/02).
+Only 8 of the rentals are still available.
+It is easier to find a rental during one week of August (24/08 - 31/08), when only 16% of the holiday lettings on offer are booked.

 The Weather in Maui

-The above is a climate diagram for Maui.
-August is the warmest month in Maui with average maximum temperatures of 32°.
+Above is a climate diagram for Maui.
+August is the warmest month in Maui, with average daily maximum temperatures of 32°.
 On the other hand, you could have temperatures dropping under 18° in February.
-The rainiest month is August while the driest month is October.
+The rainiest month is August, while the driest month is October.